SaiTejaBorgam/SaiTejaBorgam/README.md

 - 🌟 Greetings!
 I'm Sai Teja, Data Scientist
 - 👀 I’m interested in Data, Machine Learning and AI
 - 🔥 With a strong foundation in Python and a passion for transforming raw data into meaningingful insights, My github showcases my creations and contributions of projects
-- 🛠️ **Tech Stack:** Python, Scikit-learn, Pandas, Numpy, TensorFlow, SQL, Jupyter, Seaborn, Jupyter, Git
+- 🛠️ **Tech Stack:** Python, Scikit-learn, Pandas, Numpy, TensorFlow, SQL, Seaborn, Jupyter, Git
 - 🔗 Lets collaborate - www.linkedin.com/in/sai-teja-b-47391619a

 <!---